 Dark Hair With Blonde Highlights

 Dark hair with blonde highlights results in a kind of dimension you need to upgrade your style!
-The depth of the blonde highlights is visible to emphasize the accentuating color.
+The depth of these cool blonde highlights is visible to emphasize the accentuating color.
 Waves also create movement, making your mid-length hair more dramatic.

 Light Brown Hair With Blonde Highlights

 Light brown hair with blonde highlights and lowlights is an astonishing color to try.
 Dark-rooted light brown with blonde highlights offers face-framing pieces for extra glam.
 Added waves and a chop where the length goes above the chest make an ideal combo for your new go-to style.

 Red Hair With Blonde Highlights